Saturday, 10 May 2014

 V3.
 The African is shown in yellow which represents the Yoruba, Mandenka and Bantu peoples and blue which is East African.

-of the analysis, but it is still there.
+All show African in differing amounts due to the nature of the analysis, but it is still there.
 And as these are showing input from both parents, they do show a mix of populations not just African.
 If they did I would be worried-it's highly unlikely both parents would have African ancestry and 23andme and Doug only show the African as coming from one parent.

 Just as I was about to give up I put in one more SNP.
 Here is what I found: